wp-plugins/lightbox-plus/readme.txt

 = Plugin Conflicts =

-* Jetpack Carousel - When carousel is activate it take precedence over Lightbox Plus for image use as of LBP 2.x
+* Jetpack Carousel - When carousel is activate it take precedence over Lightbox Plus ColorBox for image use as of LBP 2.x
 * Flickr Mini Gallery - Verified.
 Download hot fix for <a href="http://23systems.net/downloads/file/flickr-mini-gallery-jquery-hotfix.zip">Flickr Mini Gallery</a> (includes instructions) as of LBP 1.6.3
 * Tabbed Widgets - Verified as of LBP 1.6.3
 * DMSGuestbook - Un-verified as of LBP 1.6.3
 * Gengo - Un-verified as of LBP 1.6.3

-Note: Some of these conflicts were with very old versions of Lightbox Plus and may be mitigated
+Note: Some of these conflicts were with very old versions of Lightbox Plus ColorBox and may be mitigated

 == Screenshots ==

-1. Lightbox Plus - Image
+1. Lightbox Plus ColorBox - Image
-2. Lightbox Plus - Video
+2. Lightbox Plus ColorBox - Video
-3. Lightbox Plus - External Content
+3. Lightbox Plus ColorBox - External Content
-4. Lightbox Plus - Inline Content (Form)
+4. Lightbox Plus ColorBox - Inline Content (Form)

 == Change Log ==

-= 2.5.6 =
+= 2.6 =
+* Added option to generate HTML5 valid code.
+Checkbox under Base Settings -> Advanced.
+ * When checked will add data- instead if rel attributes.
+ * Can specify specify data- attribute so it can be site specific
+ * Does not effect inline lightbxes which were class based already
 * Fixed gallery short code issues with WordPress 3.0.x and version 3.1.x to 3.4.x.
  * Now creates correct gallery output for specific versions of WordPress
 * Fixed ColorBox version loading newer/older depending on WordPress version
  * It seems older verions of WordPress were having jQuery conflict with the latest version of ColorBox
 * Added information to submit for support under the support tab
+* Renamed plugin to Lightbox Plus ColorBox to reflect long time usage or ColorBox as the lightbox tool
 * Minor internal fixes and changes

 = 2.5.5 =